Friday, November 29, 2019

 Although you lived amid the roar of many waters, Father Nicholas, sometimes with dry feet you reached the church of Elisha and kept vigil.

-For the greatest number of hours, all-holy saint, you were offering up your divine intercessions to God and you begged for the fervent entreaty of the Mother of God.
+For the greatest number of hours, holy saint, you were offering up your divine intercessions to God and you awaited the fervent entreaty of the Mother of God, begging her importunately.

 Ode V